castorini/onboarding/ura.md

 One question you should answer is whether you'd like to be on the critical path for our research or work on a "side project".
 The critical path refers to tasks that are blockers for our research, for example, those needed for the next paper deadline.
-A side project might be a new avenue of exploration that on one is actively working on.
+A side project might be a new avenue of exploration that no one is actively working on.
 Both have their advantages and disadvantages.

 Being on the critical path means greater time commitment, and that we'll be after you to deliver.
 But this likely means you'll get more attention and engagement from me and my graduate students.
-A side project is more likely more open-ended, but you'll likely get less focused direction and mentoring.
+A side project is likely to be more open-ended, but you'll likely get less focused direction and mentoring.
 For these, you'll really have to take the initiative.

 Another issue to think about is whether you wish to do a [_formal_ URA](https://cs.uwaterloo.ca/current-undergraduate-students/research-opportunities/undergraduate-research-assistantship-ura-program).